bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:18:16

-The analogy I used when I tried to explain this to people is...
-"Imagine you're organizing like a small festival and you go to the bank and you get a whole bunch of pennies."
+The analogy I used when I tried to explain this to people is: Imagine you're organizing like a small festival and you go to the bank and you get a whole bunch of pennies.
-"You put special stickers on the pennies and at the festival you can use these pennies with the special stickers and they're worth a beer.", right?
+You put special stickers on the pennies and at the festival you can use these pennies with the special stickers and they're worth a beer.
-"If you walk out of the festival with the pennies, then there's still worth the penny, but only a penny."
+If you walk out of the festival with the pennies, then there's still worth the penny, but only a penny.

 Sjors Provoost: 00:18:41

-Yeah.
-And if you accidentally try to give a guy a Euro, i.e. a hundred pennies, then you're screwed because you actually just gave him 100 beers.
+Yeah, and if you accidentally try to give a guy a Euro, i.e. a hundred pennies, then you're screwed because you actually just gave him 100 beers.

 Aaron van Wirdum: 00:18:50

 Exactly.
 If that person knows how to get back to the festival, at least.
-So you're giving a new meaning to the Satoshis on the Bitcoin blockchain.
+You're giving a new meaning to the Satoshis on the Bitcoin blockchain.
 That's what colored coins are.
 And then we just discussed Rare Pepe and Pepe Cash and all that.
-And they did something similar, but they used OP_RETURN and it works technically in a bit of a different way, right?
+And they did something similar, but they used `OP_RETURN` and it works technically in a bit of a different way, right?

 Sjors Provoost: 00:19:12

 Yeah, very much differently.
-So the colored coins really just use Bitcoin's normal transaction mechanism.
+The colored coins really just use Bitcoin's normal transaction mechanism.
 You just combine these Satoshis and move them around.
-But the Rare Pepe used a series of instructions.
+But the Rare Pepe used more like a series of instructions.
-So that's two things that it used.
+I think, two things that it used.
 A series of instructions where you could say, create a new asset and do something with it.
 But also if the asset moved on the blockchain, I guess it would also move.
 I've never really studied it in enough detail to completely understand.

 Ruben Somsen: 00:19:40

-I'm not entirely certain whether or not Satoshis were moving and they had meaning inside of counterparty.
+I'm not entirely certain whether or not Satoshis were moving and they had meaning inside of Counterparty.
 I thought it did, but I'm not certain.

 Aaron van Wirdum: 00:19:47

 I'm pretty sure that's not the case.
-I think they just used the data from the OP_RETURNs, and that data just meant something else within the counterparty context.
+I think they just used the data from the `OP_RETURN`s, and that data just meant something else within the Counterparty context.

 Sjors Provoost: 00:19:57

 But at least the new owner was probably done using who got the coins.
 Like, which private key received what.
 I'm not sure how they would do it.
-Maybe the transaction might have two outputs and one output would be OP_RETURN and the other would go to some address.
+Maybe the transaction might have two outputs and one output would be `OP_RETURN` and the other would go to some address.
 And then, I don't know, somebody gave me the source code.
 It doesn't matter because there's something new and better.